Guidance

 4. Tell us about your data

-5. Keep your data up-to-date
+5. Keep your data up to date

 Prepare your data